Does Car Insurance Cover Injuries to Passengers?

 When Car Insurance Covers Passenger Injuries

-Car insurance covers passenger injuries in several situations, but the coverage type that applies depends on who was at fault and what your car insurance coverage includes.
-Bodily injury liability, PIP and MedPay all serve different purposes, and knowing which one applies can mean the difference between a covered claim and an out-of-pocket medical bill.
+Car insurance can cover passenger injuries, but which coverage applies depends on who was at fault and what your car insurance coverage includes.
+Bodily injury liability, PIP and MedPay all work differently, and knowing which one applies can be the difference between a covered claim and a bill you pay yourself.

 Scenarios That Are Covered vs. Not Covered